 Challenges in Biotechnology

-Despite its transformative potential, biotechnology faces several significant challenges that must be addressed to fully realize its impact on healthcare and human well-being:
+Despite its revolutionary potential, biotechnology faces a series of complex challenges that must be addressed to fully realize its impact on healthcare, industry, and human well-being.
+Addressing these issues is essential to translate cutting-edge research into safe, effective, and globally accessible solutions.

 -

-Limited investment in research and development: Developing innovative biotechnologies is costly and resource-intensive.
-Insufficient funding can slow progress, delay clinical trials, and limit access to cutting-edge treatments.
+Limited investment in research and development: The creation of advanced biotechnologies demands substantial financial, infrastructural, and human resources.
+Insufficient funding can delay innovation, restrict clinical trials, and limit equitable access to transformative therapies and diagnostics across populations.

 -